dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 ---
-name: your components can be parents
+name: react components can be parents

 ```html
 // App